Bobby Leo: Career

 The following season, during the Patriots training camp at Phillips Academy in Andover, Massachusetts, Leo impressed the coaching staff with his speed as compared to the Patriots latest draft picks.
-The training camp issue of Pats Patter (the Patriots official newsletter) featured a photo of Leo exhibiting his heroics for the Patriots at Fenway Park in that late season game with the caption "Leo exhibits his breakaway potential against the Buffalo Bills," along with a brief piece describing his amazing speed.
+The training camp issue of Pats Patter (the Patriots official newsletter) featured a photo of Leo showing his heroics for the Patriots at Fenway Park in that late season game with the caption "Leo exhibits his breakaway potential against the Buffalo Bills," along with a brief piece describing his amazing speed.
 He started camp that year back at his college position as a tailback.
 Indeed, he was listed as second of five players on the depth chart in the team's official 1968 Patriots Media Guide at the halfback position.

 During the long preseason (which included games against both AFL and NFL teams), the coaching staff decided to move him to receiver again, with great success.
 He had a productive game at that position against the Saints in a game played at Tulane University.
 Against the Jets in a game in Richmond, Virginia, he led the team both in pass receptions and receiving yards, and was moved to the starting lineup the following week against the Dolphins.
 He concluded his success at flanker by scoring in an AFL v.
 NFL game against the Philadelphia Eagles at his old stomping grounds, Harvard Stadium, and serving as the team's primary kick and punt returner.
 The promotional materials for that game featured Leo prominently with a photo and article noting how well he played in when he joined the club the prior year and predicting that we would see "quite a bit of action" at both flanker back and halfback in the 1968 season.
 However, various injuries held him back as other veteran receivers pushed for more playing time, but he maintained his starting spot on the punt and kick return squads as the regular season began.
 After returning punts and kickoffs in the first game of the regular season in Buffalo, the following week Leo suffered a serious injury in a practice scrimmage inflicted by a teammate and was hospitalized for four days.
 As a result of a bye week for the Patriots in week two of the regular season, the team had a week layoff before their next game, and was required to make roster moves because their primary punter was hurt as well.
 The coaching staff asked Leo to accept a temporary assignment to the taxi squad as he recovered from his injury.
 Leo refused, and retired from the game.